Tuesday, January 23, 2007

 Torta

-Take two pieces of wax paper or aluminum foil.
-On one, make six mounds of the cream cheese/butter mixture; on the other one, make five mounds of the pesto.
+On one piece of wax paper or foil, make six mounds of the cream cheese mixture; on another, make five mounds of the pesto.

-Fold the hanging ends of the cheesecloth inward over the torta, and press lightly to tamp the ingredients down a little.
+Fold the overhanging cheesecloth over the top and press lightly to compact.
 Chill for several hours or overnight.

-Serve the torta with crackers of your choice (I used to use Carr's Traditional Water Crackers, which are excellent, but there are so many crackers now, choose your favorite) and/or thin slices of baguette.
+Serve with crackers of your choice (I used to use Carr’s Traditional Water Crackers) and/or thin slices of baguette.

-To store, remove the cheesecloth, wrap the torta air-tight with plastic wrap.
-This can be refrigerated for up to five days.
+To store, remove the cheesecloth and wrap airtight in plastic wrap.
+Refrigerate for up to 5 days.
 The torta can also be frozen.

 No comments: